TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects as a design pattern

-The grouping power of objects isn't just useful for organizing data - it's useful for organizing *functionality* as well!
-Using objects for this purpose is one of the core tenants of Object Oriented Programming (OOP).

-The introductory paragraph for Object Oriented Programming on Wikipedia says this:

-> Object-oriented programming (OOP) is a programming paradigm based on the concept of objects, which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
+The grouping power of objects isn't just useful for organizing data, it's useful for organizing *functionality* as well!
+Using objects for this purpose is one of the core tenants of Object Oriented Programming (OOP), which is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
 In OOP, computer programs are designed by making them out of objects that interact with one another.

-Essentially, what this means is that code can be organized into objects that contain not only data, but also **methods** (or functions in an object) that interact with that data.
+This means we're not limited to storing data in objects, we can store logic as well via **methods** (which are just functions that are part of an object), then use those methods to interact with the data.

 Nearly *anything* you can think about can be described as an object.
 To do so, all you have to do is ask yourself is "What properties (physical or conceptual) does my thing have?", and "How can I interact with it?".
 The properties or attributes of a *thing* are expressed as properties, and the ways you can interact with that thing are expressed as methods.